gmauro/boxed-irods/README.md

 ### How to use  iRODS icommands

-Open a bash shell into the icommands container: `docker exec run -ti icommands /bin/bash`
+Open a bash shell into the icommands container: `docker exec -ti icommands /bin/bash`

 Init the iRODS environment of the user: `iinit`